Marhaba-DeFi/fullstack-test/README.md

 a foundational piece of our process and it's referenced later in our process during the technical interviews.

-For an experienced web developer, the coding challenge should not take longer than **2-3 hours** to complete.

 If at any point you have questions concerning the coding challenge and/or interview process, please do not hesitate to reach out to your point of contact via email.